elliotperviz/cmms/md/README.md

 </details>

+# Tutorial

+In this tutorial, we focus on using Molecular Dynamics (MD) to measure observable properties at equilibrium.

+First, we present the general workflow / approach, which is useful to understand why we split the MD simulation into different steps.

+Then, we follow step by step a practical example.

-## General workflow for equilibrium measurements
+## Introduction: General workflow for equilibrium measurements

 In this tutorial, we focus on using Molecular Dynamics (MD) to measure observable properties at equilibrium.
 Before continuing to the example, it is recommended to check the following outline to understand the general approach to measure equilibrium properties via MD simulations.
 This is especially important if you want to perform your own investigation, for example for the **final lab report**.